nexmo-se/opentok-get-stats/README.md

 Set the credentials on the `app.js` file (apikey, sessionId, token).
 Then, open the `index.html` page and click the `Run Stats` button.

+## Heroku Deployment

+We use simple PHP server to serve static website, and deploying to Heroku is pretty straightforward

+1. Create application on Heroku
+2. Link Heroku to your local repo.
+The command might start with `heroku git:remote -a <your_app_name>`
+3. `git push heroku master` or any Heroku push command